dapr/proposals/0013-RS-pubsub-subscription-streaming.md

 ## Overview

-This is a design proposal to implement a new Dapr runtime gRPC API for subscription streaming.
+This is a design proposal to implement a new Dapr runtime gRPC and HTTP API for subscription streaming.
-This new gRPC API will allow an application to subscribe to a PubSub topic and receive messages through this RPC.
+This new gRPC & HTTP API will allow an application to subscribe to a PubSub topic and receive messages through this RPC.
 Applications will be able to dynamically subscribe and unsubscribe to topics, and receive messages without opening a port to receive incoming traffic from Dapr.

 ## Background